GluuFederation/docs-ce-prod/docs/source/installation-guide/install-rhel.md

 ## Prerequisites

 - Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).

+- SELinux must be set to permissive in /etc/selinux/config

 ## Instructions